 What is quinapril?

-- Quinapril is used to lower high blood pressure (hypertension).
-It works by relaxing the blood vessels and in this way lowers blood pressure.
+- high blood pressure by relaxing and widening your blood vessels and lowering your blood pressure

 - Always take your quinapril exactly as your doctor has told you.
-The pharmacy label on your medicine will tell you how much quinapril to take, how often to take it, and any special instructions.
+The pharmacy label on your medicine will tell you how much quinapril to take, how often to take it and any special instructions.

 How to take quinapril

-- You can take quinapril with or without food.
+- Timing: Take quinapril at the same time each day.
+You can take quinapril with or without food.

 - Limit alcohol intake while you are taking quinapril.
 Alcohol can increase your chance of side effects such as dizziness and light-headedness.

-- But, if it is nearly time for your next dose, just take the next dose at the right time.
+- Missed dose: If you forget to take your dose, take it as soon as you remember.
+But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 |Side effects||What should I do?|